COVID-19: Track the latest developments and look back at how the pandemic evolved

 Timeline will be updated as new information is announced.

-It's challenging to keep up with the latest developments in the COVID-19 pandemic and the status of the vaccine that could potentially end it.
-Whether it’s the rapidly climbing number of hospitalized patients, changes in local and state guidelines, or the date a life-saving vaccine will be available, new information seems to be arriving daily, if not hourly.
+It's challenging to keep up with the latest developments in the COVID-19 pandemic and the vaccines being created to end it.
+Whether it’s the number of cases and deaths, changes in local and state guidelines, or which vaccine is available and for whom - new information is arriving frequently.

-This timeline, which will be updated frequently, will help you keep track of the latest developments.
+This timeline, which is being updated often, will help you keep track of the latest developments.